 Some confusion exists regarding the need for certain children to begin early orthodontic treatment (Phase I) but who need to have Phase II treatment after the eruption of their permanent teeth.

 This process is a combination of tooth straightening and changes to the facial structure.
-The goal of two-phase orthodontics is to give your child the greatest opportunity to have the optimum functional, healthy and aesthetic result for the rest of their life.
+The goal of two-phase orthodontics is to give your child the greatest opportunity to have the optimum functional, healthy, and aesthetic result for the rest of their life.

-What if There is a Delay in Treatment?
+What If There Is a Delay in Treatment?

 Delaying treatment may mean more invasive treatment later that may never properly correct your child’s smile.
 Early treatment gives your child the best chance of achieving long-lasting results.

-What is Phase I Orthodontic Treatment?
+What Is Phase I Orthodontic Treatment?

 Phase I orthodontic treatment is normally for children ages seven to ten who can benefit from early orthodontic treatment before losing their primary teeth.
-The goal of Phase I orthodontic treatment is helping the jaw develop so that it allows adequate room for all permanent teeth to enhance the fitting of the upper and lower jaw.
+The goal of Phase I orthodontic treatment is to help the jaw develop so that it allows adequate room for all permanent teeth to enhance the fitting of the upper and lower jaw.
 Children may display signs of early jaw problems while growing and developing.
 For example, if the upper jaw is becoming overdeveloped or is overly narrow, an early diagnosis can take place.
 If the child is over six years old and has this jaw problem, they may be able to begin early corrective orthodontic treatment.
 If a child is around the age of eight and they have crowded front teeth, treating them early may prevent the extraction of permanent teeth years later.

 Early planning may save your child’s teeth later on.
 Children have the greatest chance of developing a healthy, attractive smile when they receive early treatment.
 Early treatment can save permanent teeth later on or prevent the necessity of jaw realignment surgical procedures.